antoinep23/close-the-gate/README.md

 - **Key rotation** — per-file, batch, emergency, or automatic with configurable intervals
 - **High security mode** — keys encrypted at rest, decrypted in RAM only when unlocked
 - **Password-protected key backup and restore** (PBKDF2 + AES-256-GCM)
+- **Audit trail** — see every action done on your drive, protected from tampering
 - **Web UI, CLI, and TypeScript SDK** — Google Drive-style interface with drag & drop, inline rename, context menu
 - **Docker-ready** — deploy in one command